 “It’s about doing this incredible journey; about finding yourself, and your limits. … The Transcontinental is a bit like a modern pilgrimage.
 How many riders are actually doing it to race for the win?
 Not many.
 Most are just looking to compete in something, push themselves, set themselves a goal, lose themselves – find themselves.
 A lot of people probably don’t know why they’re doing it, but find themselves doing it anyway.
 To some degree they’re all trying to get un-lost.”

-Even people who are strongly motivated to finish the race at the beginning can have that motivation battered by unfortunate events, mental fatigue and turmoil that lasts for days one end.
+Even people who are strongly motivated to finish the race at the beginning can have that motivation battered by unfortunate events, mental fatigue and turmoil that lasts for days on end.
 It is then when we discover if we really have the mental aptitude to complete such a mammoth task.

 Strong headwinds can be the most demoralizing kind of weather.
 Headwinds can cause you to work much harder than usual while riding at a speed that is significantly slower than you want.
 This can quickly put you behind schedule and challenge your determination to keep riding.
 In these situations, it is important to adjust your expectations.
 Everyone else around you is probably experiencing similar weather and struggling just as much as you, so even if you are falling behind your intended schedule, you are probably not losing ground to other riders.
 So keep plugging away and the winds will eventually die down.
-The page on Schedule & Goals includes more advice about strategies that can be used in bad weather.
+The Schedule & Goals page includes more advice about strategies that can be used in bad weather.

 Some people struggle to stay positive and focused on long climbs.
 Some major climbs can take 2 to 3 hours to climb at typical ultra-cycling speeds, which is something that a lot of people have never experienced before.
 As with headwinds, you need to keep in mind that everyone else is probably finding it equally hard and taking a similar amount of time.
 You also need to know how to pace yourself on such long climbs, taking it easy at first instead of powering up them like you might on the shorter climbs that you are used to when riding closer to home.
 As discussed on the Schedule & Goals page, you should adjust your distance goals for days that involve a lot of climbing so that you don’t get demoralized by how many fewer kms you are able to ride.
 On those days, you may want to use a goal of the number of hours spent on the bike rather than worrying too much about the distance covered.